Dasaav-dsv/fsvfs/README.md

 ## Requirements

+A x86-64-v3 capable CPU (AVX2 and BMI2 ISAs).
+This requirement may be relaxed in the future as it is purely for performance.

 ### Linux

 Kernel with [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) support. fsvfs fully relies on [fuser](https://crates.io/crates/fuser/0.17.0) to handle the kernel communication, see its README for more info.